Shadowaker/habu/README.md

 Return `ok(...)`, `fail(...)`, `skip(...)`, or `error(...)` from `habu.models`.
 New factories that would be reusable across subjects belong in `habu/checks.py`; one-offs can stay local to the project file.

+## Note

+This tester won't replace a correction.
+Always follow the correction sheet.